THE YEARLY READER

 Whereas an exceptional balance of pitching and hitting carried the Senators, it was offense that primarily propelled the Pittsburgh Pirates to their first National League pennant since 1909, unseating the New York Giants from their four-year reign as NL champs.

 Ahead of Cuyler in the lineup was Max Carey, one of baseball’s most proficient basestealers.
 While others were happy with a 60% stolen base success rate, that would have insulted Carey, who was typically over 80% if not better.
-In 1925, at the age of 35, he stole 46 bases while being caught only 11 other times.
-Carey’s .343 batting average represented, easily, a career high.
+In 1925, at the age of 35, he stole 46 bases while being caught only 11 other times; it didn’t hurt that Carey batted a career-high .343.

 The Pirates’ dangerous offense may have commanded enormous respect league-wide, but they got none of it from Walter Johnson—who pitched as sharp as ever and completely deadened the Bucs’ bats in his first two World Series starts against them.
 The veteran Washington ace allowed just a run on 13 hits through two complete game victories in Games One and Four.